Predicting Time Pressure of Powered Two-Wheeler Riders for Proactive Safety Interventions: Results and Analysis

 \subsubsection{Ablation Study}

 To validate the architectural design of MTPS, we conducted a comprehensive ablation study by systematically removing key components.
 The results presented in Table~\ref{tab:ablation_study} demonstrate that each element contributes significantly, with the full integrated architecture achieving optimal results.
+Removing attention causes the largest drop (0.81\%), followed by SE blocks (0.64\%), while Conv-only reduces accuracy by 1.11\%.